How to Get Into Ketosis Fast

 Someone who is producing their own ketones is in a ketogenic state.

-Normally, the ratio of circulating BHB to Acetoacetate is about 1:1.
+Normally, the ratio of circulating BHB to acetoacetate is about 1:1.
 However, in ketosis (whether due to fasting or a ketogenic diet), this ratio can rise up to 6:1.
 In ketosis, you’ll have higher levels of circulating BHB compared to AcAc.

 The other avenue by which we can enter ketosis is known as exogenous ketosis.
-Exogenous means that ketones are coming from an outside source—either directly through exogenous ketone supplementation or indirectly through another keto supplements that can serve as a precursor (like an MCT oil).
+Exogenous means that ketones are coming from an outside source—either directly through exogenous ketone supplementation or indirectly through another keto supplement that can serve as a precursor (like an MCT oil).
 We will discuss these later on.

-What’s the big deal about being in ketosis?
+What’s the big deal about being in ?
 In order to enter ketosis, the BHB ketone body must be present in your blood at >0.5mM—this is true regardless of whether ketosis is achieved endogenously or exogenously (through supplements).

 Ketosis achieved through dietary or fasting-related routes has a variety of health benefits.
 Some of these are distinct to endogenous ketosis, and some benefits are provided by ketones regardless of the source.

 For one, using ketones as an energy source, as opposed to carbohydrates, actually produces more ATP molecules per unit of oxygen consumed.